LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/setup.rst

       Create new project

 #.
 Clicking *New Project* opens a window with a series of project settings to
    select.
-For this first setting, make sure your selected project SDK is the JDK you have installed.
+This window is called the new project wizard.

+   #.
+Choose *Java* from the options on the left in the project wizard.
+   #.
+For *Project SDK*, you'll want to use version 15 that you have downloaded.
+If **15** is not already selected in the SDK window, click *New* on the right and find the JDK you have just downloaded.

+..
+TODO: LiceCap gif capture here

    This allows IntelliJ to compile our Java code in-app.
    Click *Next* in the lower right corner of the window to continue selecting settings.

    .. figure:: figures/projectSDK.png